 Bournemouth Open Upright MRI

-One of a few Open Upright MRI scanners in the country.
-We offer what conventional scans can’t.
-From providing patients with claustrophobia and mobility issues a specialist environment to be scanned in, to being able to take weight bearing scans, the benefits to open upright MRI are countless.
-Whether you’re a patient, healthcare professional, or researcher, our friendly MRI team is here to help.
+Our Open and Upright MRI machine offers what conventional scans can’t.
+From providing patients with claustrophobia, anxiety or mobility issues a comfortable environment to be scanned in, to being able to take weight bearing scans, the benefits to Open Upright MRI are countless.
+With short wait-times and high quality reports, ask your GP or healthcare professional for a referral today!

 We are open Monday to Friday 9am - 5pm